Application Policy Information

 Additionally, some programs require a subject-specific GPA for admission consideration.
 This will be noted on the program page under "Transcripts & GPA".

-While we will accept a copy of your official transcript to satisfy the admission requirement, we will need your official transcripts prior to your enrollment.
+While we will accept copies of your official transcripts (i.e. transcripts issued by your previous institution(s)’ registrar’s office) to satisfy the admission requirement, we will need your official transcripts sent to our office before you can register for courses.
 Texas State University reserves the right to request your official transcripts at any time during the admission process.
 Once we receive your official transcripts, we will compare them to the copies that you submit during the application process.
 Texas State also reserves the right to rescind any offer of admission made if discrepancies between the transcripts used for admission purposes and the corresponding official transcript(s) are found.